Syrian rebels evacuated from Douma reach northwest: monitor

-BEIRUT (Reuters) - Dozens of buses arrived in rebel-held northwestern Syria on Tuesday carrying Syrian insurgents who agreed to surrender the town they controlled near Damascus after it was hit in a suspected chemical attack, a war monitor said on Tuesday.
+BEIRUT (Reuters) - Dozens of buses arrived in rebel-held northwestern Syria on Tuesday carrying Syrian insurgents who had agreed to surrender the town they controlled near Damascus after it was hit in a suspected chemical attack, a monitoring group said.

-Their evacuation, along with their families, came as the United Nations Security Council prepared to meet later on Tuesday to discuss the suspected poison gas attack on Douma over the weekend.
+Their evacuation, along with their families, came as the United Nations Security Council prepared to meet later on Tuesday to discuss a suspected poison gas attack on Douma over the weekend.

-Rebels accused the government, which denies any involvement, and U.S. President Donald Trump pledged to take swift action.
+Rebels blamed the government, which denies any involvement, and U.S. President Donald Trump pledged to take swift action.
 The U.N. chemical weapons watchdog has started an investigation.
 The Syrian government’s main ally, Russia, says the reports of the chemical attack are bogus.

-About 40,000 militants and their families are expected to leave Douma, the pro-government Watan newspaper reported.
+Hundreds more people began to leave Douma on Tuesday and the pro-government Watan newspaper said about 40,000 militants and their families were due to leave in all, as the U.N. refugee agency voiced alarm at “spiralling new displacement”.

 The deal restores President Bashar al-Assad’s control over the entire eastern Ghouta - formerly the biggest rebel bastion near Damascus.